SELECTED EXHIBITIONS

 2018 Portraits: Wild at Heart, Mercury Gallery, Boulder CO

-2017 Private Exhibits, Santa Barbara CA & Houston TX
+2017 Private Exhibitions, Santa Barbara CA & Houston TX

 January-November/2016 Better Angels: The Firefighters of 9/11, Wood Museum of Springfield History, Springfield MA